Florida Writers Association: New era

 As membership grew, FWA transitioned into the modern age.
 The "Palm Groups" became "Writers Groups", which diversified into two types, those that invite speakers in and hold educational seminars on various subjects related to writing and publishing, and those that function primarily as critique groups, with writers submitting work on which they receive feedback and evaluation from the group's members.
 Some of the groups allow unlimited local members, others form sub-groups of limited numbers.
 Regional Directors continue to encourage the creed of 'Writers Helping Writers' by encouraging groups to meet the needs of writers in their locations, whether that means forming new groups or holding mini-conferences or bringing in speakers.
 "Florida Palm Magazine", a twenty-page mailer, became a 'slick' publication called "The Florida Writer", which then morphed into bi-monthly PDF downloads by email to all members, supplemented by a briefer E-newsletter.
 The website grew up and a blog was added, soon followed by formation of the FWA Network, a members-only online forum.
 The State conference committee is refreshed with new turnover every couple of years and new faculty applications are encouraged.
 The RPLA committee, which has seen a jump in entries every year since inception, re-evaluates the competition rules and anonymous judges every year and modifies rules and procedures as needed.
 A Youth RPLA was established to complement a program for middle and high schoolers called FWA Youth (FWAY).
 FWAY offers young writers a one-day state conference, local youth groups, and an online critique group.
 The broadcasting of webinars is FWA's newest outreach project.

-Florida Writers Foundation

-The Florida Writers Foundation (FWF), a 501(c)(3) nonprofit, is a sister organization to the Florida Writers Association and was formed to promote literacy in the state of Florida.
-FWF volunteers have made a difference by visiting elementary schools for reading days, sponsoring poetry contests, donating books to under-privileged schools, and contributing funds to middle school writing contests.